 Rather than pass away the hours dreaming about deer hunting while remaining warm by the fire during periods of inclement weather, experienced hunters have instead learned to use bad weather to their advantage.

 In fact, simply by watching your local weather report, you can actually predict when the best time to go hunting for whitetail & red deer is!

 Deer have an incredible, innate, ability to sense approaching storms (probably by noting the smell of the air combined with subtle differences in barometric pressure).
-So, they are forewarned that the weather will soon turn.
+So, they forewarned that the weather will soon turn.